 Within the prescribed percentage allocation, the managers select the percentage level to be maintained in specific underlying funds.
-The managers may, from time to time, change the allocation in specific underlying funds or rebalance the underlying funds.
-To maintain target allocation in the underlying funds, daily cash flows for each fund will be directed to its underlying funds that most deviate from target.
+The managers may from time to time adjust the percent of assets invested in any specific underlying fund held by the fund.
+Such adjustments may be made to increase or decrease the fund's holdings of particular asset classes, to adjust the overall credit quality or duration of fixed-income securities held by the underlying funds or to rebalance the allocation to underlying funds.
+Adjustments may also be made to increase or reduce the percentage of the fund's assets subject to the management of a particular underlying fund's manager or to reflect fundamental changes in the investment environment.
+To maintain target allocations in the underlying funds, daily cash flows for the fund may be directed to its underlying funds that most deviate from the target.